logicpro09/logicpro09/README.md

 ---

 ## About Me
-I am a graduate student in Applied Artificial Intelligence (M.S.) with a strong background in cognitive science, mathematics, and data science.
+I am an AI and machine learning engineer with a background in cognitive science, mathematics, and applied data science.
+My work focuses on AI infrastructure, model inference performance, and building practical systems that improve the efficiency and reliability of modern machine learning models.

 My focus areas include:
-- Machine Learning & Deep Learning (CNNs, LSTMs, Transformers, Energy-Based Models)
-- Energy-Based Models as a pathway to AGI research
-- Quantitative Finance, Cryptocurrency Forecasting, and Predictive Analytics
-- Decentralized data integration with the Space and Time SDK, using Zero-Knowledge Proofs for secure, verifiable crypto and financial pipelines
-- Data Science & Statistical Modeling
-- MLOps & Model Deployment

-I enjoy building end-to-end AI pipelines, applying mathematics to real-world problems, and exploring the intersection of AI, business strategy, and emerging technologies.
-My current work bridges advanced machine learning with financial modeling, including the application of EBMs to high-frequency crypto markets.
+- High-performance machine learning and deep learning (CNNs, LSTMs, transformers)
+- Model inference optimization using vLLM, PyTorch, and Triton
+- GPU-oriented engineering, kernel exploration, and performance benchmarking
+- Distributed and scalable ML systems using Ray and containerized workflows
+- Reproducible evaluation pipelines and MLOps-aligned deployment practices

+I enjoy designing end-to-end AI systems, optimizing model performance, and building tools that connect engineering rigor with real-world applications.
+My current work through SalixLogic centers on AI infrastructure, model serving, and the systems-level challenges behind efficient large-model deployment.

 ---